dddrrreee/cs140e-23win/labs/3-gpio/README.md

             # touch the LED leg to pin 21: the second LED (connected to pin 20) goes on.
             # remove the LEG touching pin 21: LED (connected to pin 20) goes off.

   5. Success looks like the following (note: we used a bare jumper, but that is likely asking for trouble):

 <p float="left">
   <img src="images/part2-succ-on.jpg" width="450" />
   <img src="images/part2-succ-off.jpg" width="450" />
 </p>

+  6. Finally: Hook up the touch sensor.
+It should work with `3-input.bin` as well.

 --------------------------------------------------------------------------
 ### Extension: Forward one pi signal to another.